jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 7 Powers of investigation
 (1) For the purposes of dealing with the matters before it, the Tribunal or any person authorised by it in writing to do so may—
-  (a) inspect and examine any papers, documents, records, or things; or (b) require any person to produce for examination any papers, documents, records, or things in his or her possession or under his or her control, and to allow copies of or extracts from any of them to be made; or
+  (a) inspect and examine any papers, documents, records, or things; or (b) require any person to produce for examination any papers, documents, records, or things in the person’s possession or under the person’s control, and to allow copies of or extracts from any of them to be made; or
   (c) require any person to—
-    (i) provide, in a form approved by or acceptable to the Tribunal, any information or particulars that it may require; or (ii) provide copies of or extracts from any papers, documents, or records in his or her possession or under his or her control.
+    (i) provide, in a form approved by or acceptable to the Tribunal, any information or particulars that it may require; or (ii) provide copies of or extracts from any papers, documents, or records in the person’s possession or under the person’s control.
 (2) The Tribunal may, if it thinks fit, require that any written information or particulars or any copies or extracts furnished under this clause be verified, by statutory declaration or otherwise as the Tribunal requires.
 (3) For the purposes of its proceedings, the Tribunal may, of its own motion or on the application of any party to the proceedings, order that any information or particulars, or a copy of the whole or any part of any paper, document, or record, provided or produced to it be supplied to any person appearing before the Tribunal, and in the order impose such terms and conditions as it thinks fit in respect of such supply and of the use that is to be made of the information, particulars, or copy.